 Does clearing History clear Cookies?

-No, it only deletes the link of pages from the browser’s history section and the address bar.
-Some users will find it inconvenient as they will have to type the complete URL again or search in google to find the right path of the website.
+No, it only deletes page links from the browser’s history section and the address bar.
+Some users will find this inconvenient, as they will have to type the complete URL again or search Google to find the right path to the website.

 Will clearing cookies delete passwords?

-No. Passwords are now stored separately in the browser, and you can access them from the settings.
+No. Passwords are now stored separately in the browser; you can access them from the settings.
 Cookies have a different purpose.
-They are used to track your interest on the internet, remember preference on a website, quickly fill the form, and so on.
+They are used to track your interests on the Internet, remember your preferences on a website, quickly fill out forms, and so on.